younglim/hats-ci/README.md

 # hats-ci

-# hats installer
-The *hats* installer installs packages needed to run browsers automated functional test on Windows.
+The *hats-ci* installer installs packages needed to run browsers automated functional test on Windows.
 Simplifies the steps to setup test environment in Windows.

 It consists of a series of PowerShell scripts which downloads and installs relevant dependencies and packages.